craigmiller160/db-backup-service/README.md

 ## Deploying to Production

+First, double check the `deploy/deployment.yml` volume information.
+This should point to a path that represents an external hard drive.
+That way the data is being backed up in a place separate from the main OS drive, so that can be wiped safely without risking data loss.

-First, fully build the application with `mvn clean package`.
+Now, fully build the application with `mvn clean package`.
 Then, run the `deploy.sh` script to deploy it to Kubernetes in production.

 ## Adding Databases/Schemas to Backup